ShadowCid/AndroidLiveSplit/README.md

 6. Confirm with your screen lock/PIN.

-7.Go back to the app, tap the "Grant Accessibility Access" button, and it should work perfectly!
+7. Go back to the app, tap the "Grant Accessibility Access" button, and it should work perfectly!

 ## **🤝 Credits**